EMS vs OMS vs PMS: Understanding the Front Office Solutions

 An Order Management System (OMS) takes on where the PMS left off.
 We have the target portfolio from the PMS and need to turn it into reality.
 Let’s say we have a fund called “Balanced Global” that should have a 10% allocation of the “SA Equities” portfolio and a 20% allocation of the “High Yield” portfolio.
 We configure this relationship in the OMS, linking the model portfolios to the actual funds.

 If an event triggers a drift from the target, for example, an inflow from investors or a change of the models, we want to rebalance the fund against the target portfolios – which the OMS handles.
-The rebalancing is a more complex process than it would first appear since the OMS needs all information about the portfolio, including cash, to perform this task.
+A portfolio rebalancer is more complex than it would first appear since the system needs all information about the portfolio, including cash, to perform this task.

 Lastly, the OMS will assemble the resulting orders and create program or basked trades as needed.
 Most OMS supports rules-based automated trading or routing for manual trade execution.